tadaka/docker-dvwa/README.md

 ### How to get going on your way
 - run `./ddvwa` to build the docker container which will contain DVWA.
+ - you may need to configure the container to use your organizations DNS server, for example on some univeristy networks docker won't be able to reach out to the net to get deps to build your container
+ - ex: `./ddvwa -d 152.13.18.154 -r` to run it nicely
 - now run `./ddvwa -r` to actually start the container up.

 ### Some notes on ddvwa script